wttech/gradle-aem-plugin/README.md

 * `config` - [AEM configuration](src/main/kotlin/com/cognifide/gradle/aem/api/AemConfig.kt).
 * `rootProject` - project with directory in which *settings.gradle* is located.
 * `project` - current project.
-* `buildCount` - number to be used as CRX package build count (`buildDate` in format `yDDmmssSSS`).
-* `created` - current date in *ISO8601* format.

-Task specific:
-* `aemCompose` - properties which are being dynamically calculated basing on content actually included into package.
-   * `filterRoots` - after using method `includeContent` of `aemCompose` task, all Vault filter roots are being gathered.
-This property contains all these XML tags concatenated especially useful for building assemblies.
-If no projects will be included, then this variable will contain a single filter root with bundle path to be able to deploy auto-generated package with JAR file only.
-   * `filters` - same as above, but instead it is a collection of XML elements that could be traversed and rendered in a customized way.
-* `aemVlt` - properties are being injected to command specified in `aem.vlt.command` property.
-Following properties are being used internally also by `aemCheckout`.
-   * `instances` - map of defined instances with names as keys.

 ## How to's